priti-khatri/adidas-retail-analytics/README.md

-This Streamlit app is a fully automated Retail Analytics & ML Dashboard for Adidas USA using data from Kaggle.
-It integrates advanced Machine Learning techniques to:

-Automatically fetch dataset from Kaggle.

-Analyze revenue, detect anomalies, and segment products.

-Forecast demand, measure promo effects, and recommend top-performing SKUs.
+Overview

+This Streamlit app is an interactive Product Analytics Dashboard for Adidas, built using Kaggle product metadata.
+It leverages Machine Learning (ML) models to provide insights into product segmentation, anomaly detection, recommendations, and more.
+The app is fully automated to download the dataset directly from Kaggle, analyze product information, and visualize key metrics.

-> Key Features -:
+> Key Features:

-Automated Kaggle Data Loading: Fetches adidas_usa.csv dataset directly from Kaggle.
+Automated Data Download: Fetches dataset from Kaggle.

-Anomaly Detection: Identifies suspicious spikes/drops in revenue.

-Demand Forecasting: 30-day sales prediction using Random Forest.

-Promo Effect Analysis: Measures the impact of promotions on revenue.
+Product Segmentation: Groups products by price and ratings using KMeans.

+Anomaly Detection: Flags unusual products using Isolation Forest.

-Product Recommendations: Recommends high-performing products based on revenue.
+Product Recommendations: Recommends similar products based on price and category.

-Customer Segmentation: Clusters SKUs by revenue and quantity.
+Interactive Visualizations: Provides interactive charts for price distribution, category counts, and more.

+Filters: Users can filter by category, brand, and color to explore the data.

-> Tech Stack -:
+>  Tech Stack

 Frontend:	Streamlit

 Backend:	Python

-ML Models: Isolation Forest, Random Forest, KMeans
+ML Models:	KMeans, Isolation Forest

-Data: Kaggle dataset (adidas_usa.csv)
+Data Source:	Kaggle

+Data Processing:	Pandas, NumPy

-Visualization: Plotly
+Visualization:	Plotly Express

 > App link -: https://adidas-retail-analytics.streamlit.app/